Why does the NB Media Co-op exist?

 Who are we?

-The New Brunswick (NB) Media Co-op is made possible by dedicated folks from across the province of New Brunswick in Canada.
-The editorial board and board of directors are elected at our AGM.
+The NB Media Co-op is made possible by dedicated volunteers living on the unceded territories of the Wolastoqiyik/Wəlastəkewiyik/Maliseet, Mi’kmaw and Passamaquoddy/Peskotomuhkati in the province of New Brunswick in Canada.
+The editorial board and board of directors are elected at our annual general meeting held in September every year.

 Click here to learn about our team.